alexbelgium/hassio-addons/transmission/README.md

 - "networkdisks": "<//SERVER/SHARE>"      # list of smbv2/3 servers to mount, '' if none
 - "cifsusername": "<username>"            # smb username
 - "cifspassword": "<password>"            # smb password

+Complete transmission options are in /share/transmission (make sure addon is stopped before modifying it as Transmission writes its ongoing values when stopping and could erase your changes)

 Webui can be found at `<your-ip>:9091.